Curt Bruns: Arrest, trial, and execution

 This crime was exposed by Corporal Heinrich Kauter, another soldier in Bruns's unit.
-Kauter was a Communist who had been sent to a concentration camp, then conscripted near the end of war due to a lack of manpower.
+Kauter was a Communist Party of Germany member who had been sent to a concentration camp, then conscripted near the end of war due to a lack of manpower.
 After being captured, Kauter said he wanted to report a war crime.
 He said he'd witnessed the murders of two American POWs who were shot after saying they were "Jews from Berlin."
 Officials put Captain Bruns on a wanted list for suspected war criminals.
 The next day, an investigator questioned Kauter about the incident.